 If you’re like me, carrot cake is a go-to recipe for a delicious, flavorful dessert.
 I love a moist and decadent carrot cake, but one morning I had a hankering for it and there just wasn’t time to bake one.
 I needed something for breakfast!

 If you want a quick, sweet breakfast treat, this carrot cake oatmeal delivers.
 But the best part of all?
-Oatmeal is healthy and a great source of whole grains to add to your day for a multitude of health benefits.
+Oatmeal is delicious and a great source of whole grains to add to your day for a multitude of benefits.
 I will talk about those a little bit later.

 - Vanilla Almond Milk - Opt for the unsweetened version.